gromacs/gromacs/docs/install-guide/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Run-time detection of hardware capabilities can be improved by linking with hwloc, which is automatically enabled if detected.
+* Run-time detection of hardware capabilities can be improved by linking with hwloc.
+By default this is turned off since it might not be supported everywhere, but if you have hwloc installed it should work by just setting ``-DGMX_HWLOC=ON``
 * Hardware-optimized BLAS and LAPACK libraries are useful for a few of the |Gromacs| utilities focused on normal modes and matrix manipulation, but they do not provide any benefits for normal